 When completed, the San Marco Crossing apartment complex will surround Tepeyolot.

 Tepeyolot is almost impossibly well located.
 Standing on Kings Avenue catty-corner from the recently opened I-95 access, the building is part of the Philips Highway-Kings Avenue corridor, one of the most rapidly revitalizing areas of the Urban Core.
 Tepeyolot will be adjacent to the San Marco Crossing apartment complex currently under construction, and just up the street from dozens more houses and planned apartments on Philips Highway.
 It’s also half a mile from San Marco Square, placing it within a short walk to the core of the neighborhood.

 The building dates to 1953.
 It was originally home to Chester Dixon Chiropractor, Jones & Johnson Real Estate, a lamp store named Lampland, and David Roebuck Dry Cleaner.
+Later it served as the headquarters of advertising company Media Works.
 More recently, it was home to a recording studio, a dance studio, and office space, but it has sat empty for several years.
 The building was originally part of a thriving commercial district at the intersection of Philips Highway and Atlantic Boulevard known as Times Square.
 A companion to San Marco Square, Times Square was mostly demolished for the construction of what became I-95 in the 1950s.
 One of the last structures built in Times Square, Tepeyolot’s building is now one of the very few that remain.